yellcorp/dupescan/readme.rst

   -h, --help            show this help message and exit -s, --symlinks        Include symlinks.
   -z, --zero            Include zero-length files.
 All zero-length files are
                         considered to have identical content.
+This option is equivalent to --min-size 0
   -a, --aliases         Check whether a single file has more than one name,
                         which is possible through hardlinks, as well as symlinks if the -s/--symlinks option is specified.